Projects per year

 I Joined Strathclyde in 2011 and my expertise is in public mental health.
 My main roles and contributions include:

-- From 2014 to 2023 I co-founded and directed Strathclyde Centre for Health Policy, with Prof Neil Quinn.
+- In 2014 I co-founded Strathclyde Centre for Health Policy, with Prof Neil Quinn, which I now lead with Prof Kat Smith.
 The Centre connects academics across the university to develop research and knowledge exchange initiatives.

 - In 2016 I jointly established our International Centre for Doctoral Training, with Yale Medical School and New York University, funded with the NHS we have successfully supported a cohort of 7 PhD students